 2. Row resistor

 A row resistor is a combined resistor that is integrated with discrete resistors arranged in a regular pattern.
 This is also known as an integrated resistor.
-It is a resistor network with small size, regularization, and high precision.
+It is a resistor network with a small size, regularity and high precision.
 It is suitable for electronic equipment and computer circuits.
 In the circuit, the row resistance is generally expressed in RN.
-The main resistance of the main board in the main board is 8 pin resistance.
+The main resistance of the main board is 8 pin resistance.
 Generally, the pull-up resistor or the lower resistor is used on the data transmission line.

 The numerical method mainly has three digits indicating the resistance value, the first two digits represent the significant digits, and the third digit indicates the multiplier (10 squares).
-For example, the label is 472, indicating that the resistance value is: 47×102=4700Ω, labeled 330.
-Indicates that the resistance value is: 33 × 100 = 33 Ω. If some fuse resistors are marked as 000, they measure 0 Ω.
+For example, the label is 472, indicating that the resistance value is: 47×102=4700Ω.
+If it is labeled 330, it indicates that the resistance value is 33 × 100 = 33 Ω. If some fuse resistors are marked as 000, they measure 0 Ω.

 Trying to manage your SMT production?

 NexPCB might be able to help.

 At NexPCB, we have the necessary technologies and expertise for your SMT, PCB and PCBA production.
 We specialize in Quick-Turn prototype PCB assembly, small quantities production PCB assembly with surface-mount (SMT), through-hole (THT), and mix components.
 Learn more about our capabilities here

 We also have a dedicated procurement team who will make sure you get the components you need at reasonable and optimized prices.